 Conference Call/Webcast Details

 Management will host a live conference call and real-time webcast today, Aug.
-13, 2010, beginning at 9:30 a.m.
+14, 2009, beginning at 9:30 a.m.
 ET.
-Access to the conference call is open to the press and general public in a listen-only mode.
-To access the conference call, please dial (877) 407-0778, or (201) 689-8565 for international callers, and reference the JCPenney Second Quarter Earnings Conference Call.
-The telephone playback will be available for seven days beginning approximately two hours after the conclusion of the call by dialing 877-660-6853, account code 286, conference ID number 350563.
-The live webcast may be accessed via JCPenney's Investor Relations page at jcpenney.net, on streetevents.com (for members) or on investorcalendar.com.
+Access to the conference call is open to the press and general public in a listen only mode.
+To access the conference call, please dial (877) 407-0778 and reference the JCPenney Quarterly Earnings Conference Call.
+The telephone playback will be available for seven days beginning approximately two hours after the conclusion of the call by dialing (877) 660-6853, account code 286, and conference ID number 328507.
+The live webcast may be accessed via JCPenney's Investor Relations page at www.jcpenney.net, or on www.InvestorCalendar.com and www.streetevents.com (for members).
 Replays of the webcast will be available for up to 90 days after the event.

 This release may contain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements, which reflect the Company's current views of future events and financial performance, involve known and unknown risks and uncertainties that may cause the Company's actual results to be materially different from planned or expected results.
 Those risks and uncertainties include, but are not limited to, general economic conditions, including inflation, recession, unemployment levels, consumer spending patterns, credit availability and debt levels, changes in store traffic trends, the cost of goods, trade restrictions, changes in tariff, freight, paper and postal rates, changes in the cost of fuel and other energy and transportation costs, increases in wage and benefit costs, competition and retail industry consolidations, interest rate fluctuations, dollar and other currency valuations, risks associated with war, an act of terrorism or pandemic, and a systems failure and/or security breach that results in the theft, transfer or unauthorized disclosure of customer, employee or Company information.
 Please refer to the Company's most recent Form 10-K and subsequent filings for a further discussion of risks and uncertainties.
 Investors should take such risks into account when making investment decisions.
 We do not undertake to update these forward-looking statements as of any future date.